cosmos/developer-portal/academy/2-cosmos-concepts/4-messages.md

 With the messages defined, you need to declare how the message should be handled.
 This involves:

-1. Describing how the messages are serialized.
+1. Describing how the messages are deterministically serialized.
+For this, you use [Protobuf](/academy/2-cosmos-concepts/6-protobuf.md).
 2. Writing the code that handles the message and places the new game in the storage.
 3. Putting hooks and callbacks at the right places in the general message handling.